Derosy1/DSA-PROJECT-1/README.md

     Highlight both columns discount percentaeg and rating, insert scater plot, to view relationship, format where necessary

-13. How many products have fewer than 1,000 reviews?
+12. How many products have fewer than 1,000 reviews?

-14. Which categories have products with the highest discounts?
+13. Which categories have products with the highest discounts?

+  (Using pivot table: Insert, click pivot table, select from table/range, new sheet, ok.
+Drag category to row and count of product name to value on pivot table dialoque box, sort highest count of product name by category.
+Edit column names)

-15. Identify the top 5 products in terms of rating and number of reviews combined.
+14. Identify the top 5 products in terms of rating and number of reviews combined.

+(Using pivot table: Insert, click pivot table, select from table/range, new sheet, ok.
+Drag product name to row, count of review ID and sum of rating to value on pivot table dialoque box.
+Edit column names)
 # Analysis